Sex-determination system: Other variants of XX/XY sex determination

 Some fish have variants of the XY sex-determination system, as well as the regular system.
 For example, while having an XY format, Xiphophorus nezahualcoyotl and X. milleri also have a second Y chromosome, known as Y', that creates XY' females and YY' males.

 At least one monotreme, the platypus, presents a particular sex determination scheme that in some ways resembles that of the ZW sex chromosomes of birds and lacks the SRY gene.
-The platypus has ten sex chromosomes; males have an XYXYXYXYXY pattern while females have ten X chromosomes.
+The platypus has sex chromosomes $X_1, X_2, X_3, X_4, X_5, Y_1, Y_2, Y_3, Y_4, Y_5$.
+The males have $X_1Y_1/X_2Y_2/X_3Y_3/X_4Y_4/X_5Y_5$, while females have $X_1X_1/X_2X_2/X_3X_3/X_4X_4/X_5X_5$.
+During meiosis, 5 of X form one chain, and 5 of Y form another chain.
+Thus, they behave effectively as a typical XY chromosomal system, except each of X and Y is broken into 5 parts, with the effect that recombinations occur very frequently at 4 particular points.
+One of the X chromosomes is homologous to the human X chromosome, and another is homologous to the bird Z chromosome.

 Although it is an XY system, the platypus' sex chromosomes share no homologues with eutherian sex chromosomes.
 Instead, homologues with eutherian sex chromosomes lie on the platypus chromosome 6, which means that the eutherian sex chromosomes were autosomes at the time that the monotremes diverged from the therian mammals (marsupials and eutherian mammals).
 However, homologues to the avian DMRT1 gene on platypus sex chromosomes X3 and X5 suggest that it is possible the sex-determining gene for the platypus is the same one that is involved in bird sex-determination.
 More research must be conducted in order to determine the exact sex determining gene of the platypus.